 The ALUCP program is based on standards set by the United States Department of Transportation (USDOT) per 49 CFR Part 26.
 The ALUCP DBE Certification program works to prevent discrimination in DOT-assisted contracts.
 These include highway, transit, and airport financial assistance programs.

 The DBE Certification creates a level playing field where eligible vendors can compete for DOT-assisted contracts.
 The USDOT FTA Office of Civil Rights monitors local DBE programs and makes sure they remain compliant.

-The City and the Wave Transit authority strive to ensure that 15% or more of total contract spending goes to businesses that are DBE-certified.
+The City strives to ensure that 15% or more of total contract spending goes to businesses that are DBE-certified.
 Being a DBE-certified business can also open up opportunities to receive mentorship and support.

 To become a DBE, you must prove ownership, meet size standards, show financial stability, and be a member of a socio-economically disadvantaged group.

 Getting all the necessary documents together is usually what takes the most time in the certification process.
 If you have everything your business needs right at hand, you can expect the City to be able to move forward with your application quickly.

 Once you have submitted your application package, the Certifying Authority will check that it is complete.
 The Certifying Authority will notify you within 30 days if there are any issues with your submission.
 After that, you can expect a final notice of Certification within 90 days.

 Talking to someone from the City's Office of Supplier Diversity, the Wave Transit System, or ALDOT is a great way to start.